|

 There is a point where everything

-comes together in your head and your hands.
-There is no way of
+comes together in your head and with your hands.
+There is no

 no one liked what you were doing, and today it is highly valued